Helen Schlesinger: Stage

-Helen Schlesinger earned a First Degree in English at Wadham College Oxford University.
-After working on the fringe in London (Finborough, the Old Red Lion), Helen joined Compass Theatre Company and toured for two years, mainly Shakespeare, throughout the country and abroad.
-She played Juliet, Miranda, Hermione, Hamlet in Hamlet, and Mosca in Ben Jonson's Volpone.
+After working on the fringe in London (Finborough, the Old Red Lion) Schlesinger joined Compass Theatre Company and toured for two years, mainly Shakespeare, throughout the country and abroad.
+She played Juliet, Miranda, Hermione, Hamlet in Hamlet and Mosca in Ben Jonson's Volpone.

 Schlesinger began working in repertory theatre.
 Her roles included Gilda in Design For Living in Harrogate, Miss Julie in Plymouth, the title role in The Second Mrs Tanqueray at Salisbury Playhouse, and Jane in Wild Oats in the first production at the West Yorkshire Playhouse.
 After moving to London, Helen appeared in Becket at the Haymarket with Derek Jacobi and Robert Lindsay.
 She then joined Shared Experience, playing Maggie Tulliver in their production of The Mill on the Floss, which played at the Tricycle Theatre and Lyric Hammersmith.

 She went on to work with Shared Experience again at the National Theatre, playing Maria in War and Peace.
 There she also appeared in Inadmissible Evidence, An Inspector Calls (at the Garrick Theatre) and, a few years later, as Clytemnestra in The Oresteia.
 Helen played Viola in Twelfth Night and Portia in The Merchant of Venice for the Royal Shakespeare Company in Stratford and the Barbican.

 She has worked extensively at the Royal Exchange in Manchester playing Goneril in King Lear and Yelena in Uncle Vanya (both with Tom Courtenay); Josie in A Moon for the Misbegotten (winner and nominee Best Actress Manchester Evening News and Regional Theatre Awards); and Elsa in The Road to Mecca.
 At the Royal Court productions, appearances include Wild East by April de Angelis and The Stone by Marius Von Mayenburg and Fireface at the Young Vic by the latter playwright.
 Productions at Hampstead Theatre include Comfort Me with Apples by Nell Leyshon and Skane by Pamela Carter and at the Bush Theatre Whipping It Up by Steve Thompson, which transferred to the Ambassadors Theatre.

 Helen played Elizabeth Proctor in The Crucible for the RSC (which transferred from Stratford to the Gielgud Theatre) for which she won Best Supporting Actress at the Whatsonstage Awards.
 At the Donmar Warehouse, Helen played Sicinius in their recent production of Coriolanus and Elizabeth in Alexi Kaye Campbell's Bracken Moor at the Tricycle Theatre.
 In 1988 Helen played HRH and Coral Browne in Alan Bennett's Single Spies at the Rose Theatre Kingston, and she appeared in Bryony Lavery's Frozen at the Park Theatre.
 Recently, she played Jane Jacobs in Straight Line Crazy at the Bridge Theatre.

-On television, she has appeared in 24 Hour Party People (2002), Sex Traffic and Dirty War (2004), Sensitive Skin (2005),Trial & Retribution (2006), Merlin (2012), The Hour (2013), Lewis (2015).
+On television she has appeared in 24 Hour Party People (2002), Sex Traffic and Dirty War (2004), Sensitive Skin (2005),Trial & Retribution (2006), Merlin (2012), The Hour (2013), Lewis (2015).

-Schlesinger lives in Battersea with her newspaper editor partner Richard Addis and her two sons, Theo and Sebastian.
+Schlesinger lives in Battersea with her newspaper editor partner, Richard Addis, and her two sons, Theo and Sebastian.